Acren/AutoSettingsDocs/docs/Help/support.md

 - Steps to reproduce the issue
 - Does the issue occur in the editor, packaged builds, or both?
 - Does the issue occur in the [example project](/info/example-project/)?
-- If crashing, the .log file(s) from the `ProjectName/Saved/Logs` directory
+- If possible, the most recent .log file (usually `ProjectName.log`) from the `ProjectName/Saved/Logs` directory, after the issue occured

 Thank you